Universalism and inclusionism are twin towers built on the same foundation, which is this:

 When Adam fell, he took all of us with him.
 We had no choice in the matter.
 If Jesus only saves those who meet certain conditions – those who repent, believe, etc. – then first Adam is greater than last Adam.
 Since that cannot be true, Jesus must save everyone.

-If you think everyone will end up in heaven saved, you are a universalist.
-But if you think everyone is already saved, you are an inclusionist.
+If you think everyone will end up saved and in heaven, you are a universalist.
+But if you think everyone is already saved, you may be an inclusionist.
 Since I am neither, I am often hit with the two-Adam argument, which goes like this:

 Just as the human race was in Adam when he fell, the human race was in Jesus when he went to the cross.
 Say otherwise and you’re elevating Adam above Jesus.

-The two-Adam argument comes from Romans 5 where Paul compares the damage done by first Adam with the redeeming work done by Jesus, a.k.a. last Adam.
+The two-Adam argument comes from Romans 5 where Paul compares the damage done by first Adam with the redeeming work done by last Adam (i.e., Jesus).
 The key phrase is “how much more,” which appears in this verse:

 But the gift is not like the trespass.
 For if the many died by the trespass of the one man, how much more did God’s grace and the gift that came by the grace of the one man, Jesus Christ, overflow to the many!
 (Rom 5:15)